rackerlabs/support-how-to/content/how-to/account-management/viewing-and-editing-user-information-for-your-account/index.md

 Use the **My Profile & Settings** page to view your primary contact information, view or edit your security settings, and view your account and product permissions.

-Use the **Security Settings** section to change your password, enable or disable multi-factor authentication, and view your API key.
+Use the **Security Settings** section to change your password, enable or disable multifactor authentication, and view your API key.

 ### Account Settings page

 Access this page by clicking the **Account** menu in the top navigation bar.
 Use the **Account Settings** page to view your account settings, account details, product preferences, and to view or edit your primary contact information.

-In the **Rackspace Account Settings** section, you must have multi-factor authentication enabled before you can edit the settings.
-To enable multi-factor authentication, click on your username in the upper-right corner and click **My Profile & Settings**.
-Enable multi-factor authentication in the **Security Settings** section.
+In the **Rackspace Account Settings** section, you must have multifactor authentication enabled before you can edit the settings.
+To enable multifactor authentication, click on your username in the upper-right corner and click **My Profile & Settings**.
+Enable multifactor authentication in the **Security Settings** section.

 In the **Primary Contact Information** section, you can view or edit your primary contact information, such as name, address, and phone number.